Doubly Free-Boundary Macdonald Processes: Reflection Identities and Jack Asymptotics: Laplace Transform of Height Function

 \section{Laplace Transform of Height Function}

 In this section, we derive an integral formula for the expectation of the Laplace transform of the random height function.
-The key idea is to relate the Laplace transform to the Negut operator (\cite{NA13}) and then evaluate its expectation via an explicit integral representation.
-To carry out this computation, we employ an integral identity from \cite{GZ16}, whose application is enabled by the infinite product formula for the partition function obtained in Section \ref{sect:pf}.
-This approach was previously employed in \cite{zl23} for the case of perfect matchings with positive edge weights.
-In the Macdonald-weighted setting, however, the derivation becomes substantially more intricate and necessitates the development of several new combinatorial identities for Macdonald polynomials.
+The key idea is to relate the Laplace transform to the Negu\c t operator and then evaluate its expectation by means of an explicit contour integral.
+The infinite-product formula for the partition function obtained in Section~\ref{sect:pf} makes it possible to carry out this program in the doubly free-boundary setting.

-We first recall the definition of a Macdonald process, which is a formal probability measure on sequences of partitions such that the probability of each sequence of partitions is proportional to a sum of products of skew Macdonald polynomials. \begin{definition} Let